SeiZen-Epilepsy/SeiZen-v1/README.md

 Place custom libraries in the `lib/` directory.
 Each library should have its own folder containing header (.h) and implementation (.cpp) files.

+### Documentation

+- **Guidelines.md**: Contains coding standards and best practices
+- **RTOS.md**: Details about RTOS implementation and task management
+- Additional documentation can be found in the `docs/` directory

 ### Main Application

 The main application code is in `src/main.cpp`.
-Modify this file to implement your application logic.
+This file initializes the system and starts the necessary RTOS tasks.

+### BLE Communication

+The project implements BLE communication for data transmission:

+- BLE server implementation in `lib/Modules/BLE/`
+- Data transmission handled by SendData task
+- LED indication for connection status

 ### OTA Updates